rushangchandekar/SMS-Spam-Detection/README.md

 - **K-Nearest Neighbors (KNN)**

 The model is evaluated using **accuracy**, **precision**, **recall**, and **F1-score**.
 After testing various models, **Naive Bayes** emerged as the best performing model based on precision and recall for spam detection.

 ---

-## Demo

-You can try out the SMS Spam Detection model live by visiting the deployed web app https://sms-spam-detection-ksroffnutzevqpuhrywbah.streamlit.app/

----